node-red/node-red-ui-nodes/ui_list/README.md

 - `icon` - URL of icon (optional),
 - `icon_name` - font icon name (optional).

-Type of item display can be selected by `List Type` selector of node settings UI.
+The type of item display can be selected by `List Type` selector in the node configuration panel.

-An action to be taken for a displayed item can be selected by `Action` selector:
+An action to be taken for a displayed item can be selected by the `Action` selector:

 - `none` - No action is performed,
 - `click to send an item` - sends the selected item to output port if clicked,
 - `checkbox to send changed item` - sends an item to output port if checkbox is changed.
-Checkbox state is included in `isChecked` flag of outputted `payload` object,
+The checkbox state is included in the `isChecked` flag of the output `payload` object,
 - `switch to send changed item` - sends an item to output port if switch is changed.
-Switch state is included in `isChecked` flag of outputted `payload` object,
+The switch state is included in the `isChecked` flag of the output `payload` object,
 - `menu to send selected item` - sends an item to output port is item in menu is selected.
-Selected item is included in `selected` property of outputted payload object.
+The selected item is included in the `selected` property of the output payload object.

 If `Allow HTML in displayed text` checkbox is selected, HTML tags can be used in `title` and `description`.

 Icon can be specified by `icon` or `icon_name` property.  `icon` specifies URL of icon image.
-If `icon` is `null`, blank icon is displeyed. `icon_name` specifies icon name of font icons (e.g. `fa-home`). `icon` has precedence over `icon_name`.
+If `icon` is `null`, blank icon is displayed. `icon_name` specifies an icon name of font icons (e.g. `fa-home`). `icon` has precedence over `icon_name`.

 Example
 -------